 The AIMG Program provides a two-week orientation to the IMGs who have successfully matched to residency programs before they begin the clinical assessment component of Externship.
-The goal of Orientation is to prepare Externs for a successful entry into the Canadian medical environment by introducing them to medical practice in the context of the Alberta and Canadian healthcare system.
+The goal of Orientation is to prepare externs for a successful entry into the Canadian medical environment by introducing them to medical practice in the context of the Alberta and Canadian healthcare system.

-The decision regarding an Extern’s assessment and outcome is final.
+The decision regarding an extern’s assessment and outcome is final.

 NOTE: Externs must arrange for their own transportation and accommodation during Externship.